Most Affordable Home Security Cameras

 Can I store footage on an affordable security camera?

-Most security cameras offer an option to store footage either locally or with a cloud storage plan.
-For local storage, you’ll likely need a microSD card which is a one-time cost of about $25.
-Cloud storage subscriptions typically cost $5 to $20 depending on the provider and amount of storage provided.
+Most security cameras give you the option to store footage locally or through a cloud storage plan.
+For local storage, you’ll typically need a microSD card — a one-time cost of around $10 to $25.
+Cloud storage subscriptions usually run $3 to $20 per month depending on the provider and how much storage you need.

 -